Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 2. The occurrence of uterine bleeding due to disturbances in the functioning of the ovaries;

-3. Absence of menstruation;
+3. Lack of menstruation;

-4. Scanty menses, short periods;
+4. Scanty menstruation, short periods;

 5. Painful sensations during menstruation;